GalvanizeOpenSource/100-ds-problems/100-problems.md

         pass
 ```

-To fit the regression, use a linear equation solver to explicitly solve the matrix equation `X^t X = X^t y`.
+To fit the regression, use a linear equation solver to explicitly solve the matrix equation `X^t X beta = X^t y` for beta.

 1. Fit a logistic regression to `X_train` and `y_train`, then compute and return the proportion of data in `X_test` and `y_test` that are correctly classified when threasholding the predicted probabilities with `threas`.